 A Contemporary Figurative Artist of Our Time

-For years, Alina had been inspired by the works of the late Lee Alexander McQueen.
+From a young age, Alina had been inspired by the works of the late Lee Alexander McQueen.
 “He bridged that gap between art and fashion,” and so she moved to London to trace the footsteps of her first muse.
-Alina later went on to intern at Alexander McQueen for six months as a print designer for the Pre-Fall 2014 collection.
+Alina later went on to intern at Alexander McQueen for six months as a print designer for the Fall/Winter 2014 (?) collection.
 She would continue working as a print designer in the fashion industry for two more years, winning competitions and showcasing at London Fashion Week, before deciding to work full-time as an artist for her own namesake brand in March 2016.
 Her tenure in printing may contribute to the reason she’s interested in exploring monoprinting in her art one day.
 “We don’t really have a lot of [print making] facilities in Ukraine.
 So, I think when I go to London [after COVID], I want to investigate that more there.”

 As a Fashion Illustration BA honors student at the London College of Fashion (LCF), Alina began to find her voice in art.
 It was at LCF that she learned what she wanted her art to say, and pushed herself to cultivate how she would say it through various mediums.
 “I was very cautious [when I first started] ...
 [I was] very comfortable with my direction of drawing.”
 Alina went from solely black-and-white, ink-and-pencil illustrations to a combination of mediums when a university professor pushed her outside her comfort zone.
 “I took everything...all the mediums that we had.
 And that’s where my first [mixed medium] drawing, The Wedding Lady, came from.”